 3. An Efficient Water Heater

 One of the most vital plumbing fixtures in any home is the water heater.
 No one wants to be stuck without hot water, so it is important to ensure that this feature is well-maintained and in good working order.
 If you’re looking to replace an old or outdated version, there are many styles to choose from, including tankless varieties.
 These can be especially helpful in a smaller property by keeping your home from looking cluttered.
 It may help to get the advice of a professional plumber when making your decision.
 Consider whether a gas or electric heater would be best for your property.
-This can depend on the placement of gas lines, since installing extra branches to the system can be costly and disruptive.
+This can depend on the placement of gas lines, since installing additional gas drops can be costly and disruptive.
 Also, be sure to check the energy rating of the water heater you choose.
-An efficient water heater will save money for future homeowners, making it far more attractive to potential buyers.
+An efficient water heater will save money for future homeowners, making it more attractive to potential buyers.

 4. An Extra Bathroom

 If your home only has one bathroom, plumbing upgrades like adding a second bathroom can really add some home-value punch.
 This project can increase the profitability of your home by as much as 23%.
 It also gives you the option of installing luxury features, such as a jetted tub or heated flooring.
 A steam shower is another popular upgrade.
 Items like descalers are popular now to help reduce the amount of soap needed, making shower door clean-up easier and helping with the efficiency of all the home’s appliances.
 If space is more limited, choose a half-bath with just a sink and a toilet.
 This can still be an effective way to up the value of your home.
 A half-bath can be a functional use of space and a convenient addition, especially for a larger household.
 More bathrooms mean shorter wait times in the morning.
 A shorter distance to the bathroom can be helpful for older household members and those with disabilities.